LeiaInc/CNSDKGettingStartedGLAndroidNative/Readme.md

 ```

 ### MainView.java
 This class represents a visible surface we can display.
-Our implementation does little more than simple initialization and handling user touch events to driver the (optional) CNSDK debug menu.
+Our implementation does little more than simple initialization and handling user touch events to drive the (optional) CNSDK debug menu.
 The class has two constructors that call a common initialization function:
 ```
 public MainView(Context context){